as595/csc-2019/classification.md

 <font face="courier new">Dataset has 17898 rows and 9 columns including features and labels</font>

-We're going to start by separating the numerical feature data from the class labels for all the candidates.
 To get the feature data on its own we can just strip off the column containing the class labels:

 ```python
 features = df.drop('class', axis=1)